sophiehkogan/penguins_ml_proj/README.md

 - Support Vector Machines (SVM)
 - Multinomial Logistic Regression

 The project was completed as part of a university-level course and demonstrates an end-to-end applied machine learning pipeline in Python.
+A big thank you to my partner Brendan Pelikh in this project.

 ## Key Skills Demonstrated